Honeymoon (Beach Bunny album)

-Honeymoon is the debut studio album by American rock band Beach Bunny, released on February 14, 2020, through Mom + Pop Music.
+Honeymoon is the debut studio album by American rock band Beach Bunny, released on February 14, 2020 through Mom + Pop Music.
 The album was primarily written in 2018, when frontwoman Lili Trifilio was "going through a lot of life changes" including a breakup; it was subsequently recorded in the first half of 2019 at Electrical Audio.
 Musically, Honeymoon is a power pop, indie pop, and pop-punk album which explores a wide range of topics related to romance; Trifilio explained how the record aimed to tackle every emotion a person may experience at the end of a relationship's honeymoon period.
 Its lyrics were written by Trifilio, its music was composed by the entire band, and it was produced by Joe Reinhart.

 Honeymoon was supported by four singles: "Dream Boy", "Ms. California", "Cloud 9", and "Promises".
-Music critics praised Honeymoons production, sound, melodies, and lyrics; it appeared on several publication's year-end lists.
+Music critics praised Honeymoons production, sound, melodies, and lyrics; it appeared on the year-end lists of several publications.
 The album reached number 2 on Billboards Heatseekers Album chart and number 21 on the US Top Alternative Albums chart.
 Beach Bunny planned to embark on an international tour in support of Honeymoon, but it was cut short due to the COVID-19 pandemic.